Addressing Climate Change

 Scenario Analysis

-In 2018, the JAL Group participated in the “Project to Support Analysis of Scenarios of Climate Risks and Opportunities in line with TCFD Recommendations” organized by the Ministry of the Environment of Japan and predicted the society in 2030 based on two scenarios (RCP8.5*1, RCP2.6*2) of the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC), that is, keeping global warming to below 4℃ and below 2℃ by the end of the century.
+In 2018, the JAL Group participated in the “Project to Support Analysis of Scenarios of Climate Risks and Opportunities in line with TCFD Recommendations” organized by the Ministry of the Environment of Japan and predicted the society in 2030 based on two scenarios (RCP8.5*6, RCP2.6*7) of the International Energy Agency (IEA) and the Intergovernmental Panel on Climate Change (IPCC), that is, keeping global warming to below 4℃ and below 2℃ by the end of the century.

-Based on the 1.5℃ scenario, the JAL Group announced that it set a target of Net Zero CO2 Emissions by 2050 at its shareholders' meeting in June 2020.
-Below roadmap has been created considering risks and opportunities based on scenarios such as the IEA SDS *3 scenario.
+Based on the 1.5°C scenario, the JAL Group set a target of Net Zero CO2 emissions in 2050 at the shareholders’s meeting in June 2020.
+Subsequently, a specific roadmap was created in consideration of risks and opportunities based on the IEA SDS*8 scenario and other factors, which was reflected in the "JAL Group Medium Term Management Plan 2021-2025" in 2021 and updated in 2025.

-*5 — See: Waypoint 2050Open link in a new window
+*9 Reference:Waypoint 2050Open link in a new window

 Risks and Opportunities